About

 Steve Jobs said it best: “You can’t connect the dots looking forward; you can only connect them looking backward.”

-In such moments, I get brain squeeze, e.g., “oh fuck” moments of my life—I will post about it to help you connect the dots.
+In such moments, I get brain squeeze—“oh fuck” moments.
+I’ll post about those to help you connect your own dots.

 The dots only make sense looking backward.
 But they prepare you for what’s ahead.